Information about other important conferences dealing with issues regarding indigenous peoples in the UN system:

 Click here for more information on IFAD and indigenous peoples.

-The 66th Session of the UN General Assembly adopted Resolution A/RES/66/296 on the organization of the High-level Plenary Meeting of the sixty-ninth session of the General Assembly, to be known as the World Conference on Indigenous Peoples (WCIP). ...
+Dear friends, The zero-draft of the final document of the high level plenary meeting of the 69th session of the General Assembly, to be known as the World Conference on Indigenous Peoples (WCIP), has just been published.
+It is available in our ...